The semiclassical zeta function for geodesic flows on negatively curved manifolds

-is bounded by a constant $C$ independent of $\omega$, $\omega'$ and $t$.
-Of course, the cardinality of the sets in (\ref{eq:Djj}) may grow exponentially with respect to~$t$, as we noted above. \begin{Remark} But, by letting the constant $\epsilon_0$ in the definition of $t(\omega)$ be smaller if necessary, we may and do suppose that this cardinality is bounded by $C\langle \omega\rangle^{\theta}$. \end{Remark}
+is bounded by a constant $C$ independent of $\omega$, $\omega'$ and $t$, provided that the constant $\epsilon_0$ in the definition of $t(\omega)$ is small enough. \begin{Remark} The cardinality of the sets in (\ref{eq:Djj}) will not be bounded uniformly with respect to $t$ and $\omega$, as we have noted.
+But note that, letting the constant $\epsilon_0$ be small, we may assume that this is bounded by $C\langle \omega\rangle^{\theta}$. \end{Remark}